Improve the quality of Alteo’s effluents before they are discharged into the sea

 This stage is followed by two additional treatments: a physicochemical treatment for decantation and a treatment to remove any matter remaining in suspension on the filters.

-Bacteria eat pollution, just like in nature.
+Bacteria eat water pollution, just like in nature.

 Two pilot units tested